 More concerning, allowing an administrative dissolution or revocation exposes a firm to business identity theft.
-This is why it is recommended for law firms to strongly encourage their clients to take the appropriate steps to formally dissolve or withdraw their businesses.
+This is why it is recommended for law firms and legal departments to strongly encourage corporations and LLCs to take the appropriate steps to formally dissolve or withdraw their businesses.
 Doing so is an essential step in mitigating the possibility of business identity theft.

 Why business identity thieves target corporations and LLCs